-Join Chad Chelius for an in-depth discussion in this video Sharing files between users, part of Up and Running with Mac OS X Mountain Lion.
+Join Chad Chelius for an in-depth discussion in this video Sharing files between users, part of Learning Mac OS X Mountain Lion.

 When several people share a computer using their own user accounts, it can be really useful to be able to share files between those accounts.
 Let's say for example, you have a photo that you want to share with another user.
 In Mountain Lion, you can do this easily.
 Let's take a look at how this is done.
 In this video, I'm starting in the Finder, and I'm going to go ahead an click on the Finder icon in My Dock, to open up a Finder window.
 Now, I'm going to go to my Home folder, just to explain that every user has their own Home folder, with folders inside of there that they can use to file their content.

 And there's one folder, however, that other people have the ability to see.
 To see what I mean, I'm going to hold down the Cmd key on my keyboard, and I'm going to click on the title of my Finder window.
 And I'm going to choose the Users folder, because now I can see the Home folder of everybody's account.
 Now, if I go to Jane's folder, we could see that I don't have access to any of these folders, except the Public folder.
 I can actually see that.
 Now the Public folder is read-only, so I can put files there to share with other users, but they can't actually save to it.

 So what I'm going to do here is I'm going to drag a photo into my Public folder.
 So what I'm going to do is I'm going to go to the Pictures folder.
 And I'm going to go to my Fun Pics, and what I want to do, maybe I'll share the sunset photo with other users.
 So what I'm going to do here is I'm going to click on the sunset photo and I'm going to drag it on top of Trainer.
 And then I'm just going to keep holding down the mouse button.
 And I'm going to drag it on top of Public.
 And I'm going to drop it into that folder.